ebenezarchinelo/Phishing-Analysis/README.md

 - Monitor for Beaconing Activity	If any user clicked the link, monitor for outbound C2 traffic to related domains/IPs.
 - Check for Related IoCs	Search logs for references toserlogal[.]arnoia[.]com, libreriacies[.]es, andaxobox[.]com.

-## Recommendations for Users and Organizations <a id="recommendations for users"></a>
+## Recommendations for Users and Organizations <a id="recommendations for users and organizations"></a>
 1. Never click links in unsolicited emails.
-2. Verify MetaMask communications via official app only.
+2. Verify Binance communications via official app only.
 3. Train employees to identify urgency-based phishing.